Skip to content

 projects/nvidia-omniverse-on-google-cloud/g2-development-workstation/ubuntu-22.04/setup-workstation.sh/setup-workstation.sh

-The setup-workstation.sh script does the following:
+The setup-workstation.sh script does the following to the workstation for NVIDIA Omniverse application development:

 • Verify that NVIDIA drivers are installed